SwissPowershell/SPS-GetChildItem/README.md

 ## Awaited performance gain
 The performance gain is expected to be significant when the number of files in the directory is high.

+When not using `-AsFileInfo` I measured an average **70%** performance gain.

+When using `-AsFileInfo` the performance gain will depend on the number of files in the directory and the size of the files.
+The performance gain is expected to be higher when the files are small.
+I measured between **4%** and **60%** performance gain.

-The performance gain is less significant when you use the `-AsFileInfo` parameter.
+The performance gain is less significant when you use the `-AsFileInfo` parameter but the output will be `[System.IO.FileInfo]` which is what `Get-ChildItem` returns.

 > [!IMPORTANT]
 > The command will not return directories.

+> [!NOTE]
+> Performance of `Get-ChildItem` seems to be fluctuating for the same directory.
+I recommend testing the performance of this module in your environment.

 ### Syntax
 ```powershell